Targeted Audiences: The Key to Campaign Success

 Geographic targeting defines audiences by their physical location.

-A good example of this is defined by seasonality.
+Seasonality is a good example of this.
 A clothing line campaign will feature warm garments in areas where it’s cold.
-Skiing products can be featured in places that have skiing, surfing lines are featured in places where you can surf.
+You can feature skiing products in places that have skiing facility.
+Whereas, you can feature surfing lines in places where surfing is possible.

 If you do not geographically target correctly, it will lead to disastrous results.